The Greatest Show on Earth (film): Release

-The film premiered at the Florida Theater (now the Sarasota Opera House) in Sarasota, Florida.
+The film premiered at Radio City Music Hall January 10, 1952.
+The film made its "Road Premiere" at the Florida Theater (now the Sarasota Opera House) in Sarasota, Florida.

 The film earned $12.8 million at the box office in the United States and Canada, making it the highest-grossing film of 1952, as well as Paramount's most successful film to that time.
 It was also the most popular film in Britain in 1952 and the most popular film of the year in France in 1953.

 The film played for 11 weeks at New York's Radio City Music Hall, a record duration that it shared with Random Harvest in 1942 and that would last until at least the 1960s.

-Critical reception
+Reception and legacy

 Contemporary

 On the film's release, Bosley Crowther in The New York Times called The Greatest Show on Earth a "lusty triumph of circus showmanship and movie skill" and a "piece of entertainment that will delight movie audiences for years":